asopiah/starwars-graphql-service/README.md

 # starwars-graphql-service
-**starwars-graphql-service** is a backend service that provides a GraphQL API for querying and retrieving data related to the Star Wars universe.
+**Starwars-graphql-service** is a backend service that provides a GraphQL API for querying and retrieving data related to the Star Wars universe.
 It utilizes the GraphQL query language to provide a flexible and efficient way for clients to request only the data they need, while also allowing for multiple resources to be queried with a single request.
 The service is typically used as part of a larger application or system that requires access to Star Wars-related data.
 ## Getting Started
 ### Prerequisites
 1. Java 17+